Back to school: Advice for students

 Get ahead of the game and download some apps that will help.
 Pirate Phonics is great for those just starting school and 10Monkeys Times Tables will help commit tables to memory.
 Victoria Cooke recommends Gojimo, Quizlet and Kahoot to help with learning and revision.

 Explore Learning’s team of experts are here to give friendly advice and we run regular information evenings to help you help your child.
-We support every child to become a fearless learner who can excel in both maths and English.
+We support every child to become a fearless learner with the help of our maths and English tuition.
 Come and see us today!

 Discover more interesting posts from our blog